pokemontrades/porygon-bot/README.md

 * `yarn` or `npm install`
 * `mv config.default.js config.js`
 * edit config.js and update information
+* If using database, add users into database

 ## Usage
 * With Yarn: